Trails of Oak Mountain State Park

 The Wildlife Center Trail is a short 0.3 mile trail.
 It leads from the beach parking lot up to the Wildlife Center.
 It also connects to the Treetop Nature Trail (which is an elevated boardwalk with several cages housing birds of prey that have been rehabilitated after having been injured), the Yellow Trail, and the Orange Trail.

-The Orange Trail is known as the Horse Trail and is 10.7 miles long.
-The trail begins at the stables (located on John Findley Drive) and winds around through the woods to end back at the stables.
+The Orange Trail is known as the Horse Trail and is approximately 13 miles long.
+One portion of the trail begins at the stables (located on John Findley Drive) and winds around through the woods to end back at the stables.
+A second starting point can be found along John Findley Drive about a 1/2 mile past Terrace Drive.
+This is the Camp Road Loop.
+Parking for horse trailers is on the left of the road and the entrance to the trail is on the right coming from the Front Gate.
 The Orange Trail is for horses only, no foot or bike traffic.

 Blue Trail 1 to 26